SNC-Lavalin affair

-A political scandal erupted in Canada after attempted political interference with the justice system by Prime Minister Justin Trudeau and the Prime Minister's Office (PMO).
-The Parliament's Ethics Commissioner Mario Dion found that Trudeau improperly influenced then Minister of Justice and Attorney General Jody Wilson-Raybould to intervene in an ongoing criminal case against Quebec-based construction company SNC-Lavalin by offering a deferred prosecution agreement.
+The SNC-Lavalin affair (Affaire SNC-Lavalin) is a political scandal involving attempted political interference with the justice system by the Prime Minister of Canada, Justin Trudeau, and the Prime Minister's Office (PMO).
+The Parliament of Canada's Ethics Commissioner Mario Dion found that Trudeau improperly influenced then Minister of Justice and Attorney General Jody Wilson-Raybould to intervene in an ongoing criminal case against Quebec-based construction company SNC-Lavalin (subsequently rebranded AtkinsRéalis in 2023) by offering a deferred prosecution agreement.

 The affair became public when The Globe and Mail published an article uncovering the allegations on 7 February 2019, shortly after Wilson-Raybould had been shuffled to another cabinet position as Minister of Veterans Affairs.
-Four days later, Ethics Commissioner Dion announced he would investigate the allegations.
-Wilson-Raybould resigned from cabinet later that day.
-This was followed by the resignation of Gerald Butts, the Principal Secretary to Trudeau.
-This was then followed by the resignation of fellow Liberal cabinet minister Jane Philpott, over the government's handling of the affair.
+On 11 February, Ethics Commissioner Dion announced he would investigate the allegations.
+Wilson-Raybould resigned from cabinet the next day.
+This was followed by the resignation of Gerald Butts, the Principal Secretary to Trudeau, on February 18.
+This was then followed by the resignation of fellow Liberal cabinet minister Jane Philpott on March 5, over the government's handling of the affair.
 The House of Commons' Justice Committee held three hearings into the affair.
 Wilson-Raybould, Butts, and Michael Wernick, Clerk of the Privy Council testified before the committee.
 Wilson-Raybould said there was a breach of prosecutorial independence when members of the government pressured her to offer SNC-Lavalin a DPA instead of continuing with a criminal prosecution.
 Butts and Wernick testified that they had contacted Wilson-Raybould to find a "political solution" after the decision not to offer SNC-Lavalin a DPA was made.
 Controversially, Wilson-Raybould revealed that she had secretly recorded a conversation she had with Wernick while she was Attorney General.

 Following the hearings, Wernick announced his early retirement from the Privy Council.
 Leader of the Official Opposition Andrew Scheer called for Trudeau's resignation.
 He further accused Trudeau of political interference, lying to Canadians, and corrupt conduct.
 Trudeau responded to those comments with a threat of a libel lawsuit through his lawyer.
 Opposition parties and former attorneys-general asked the Royal Canadian Mounted Police (RCMP) to investigate whether Trudeau's conduct qualifies as obstruction of justice.
 In April, Trudeau expelled Wilson-Raybould and Philpott from the Liberal caucus.

 After a six-month-long investigation, Ethics Commissioner Dion issued a report that concluded that Trudeau had contravened Section 9 of the federal Conflict of Interest Act by improperly pressuring Wilson-Raybould.
 Dion wrote that while Wilson-Raybould was never officially directed to interfere, this influence was "tantamount to political direction".
 Dion did not find that any actual political interference in the prosecution occurred; however, he reported he did not have access to all of the evidence.
 Under the Act, there are no sanctions specified for the violation.
 After the commissioner's report was released, the Prime Minister released a statement both taking responsibility for and defending his actions.
 The opposition leaders have called for further investigations.